ragul2610/Anime---Project/README.md

 # Project
                                                  Anime DataDive - A Data Driven Explosion of Anime

 Inspired by my deep passion for anime and data analytics, I undertook an anime data analysis project.
-This initiative aimed to unearth viewer preferences, industry trends, and success factors in anime, bridging the gap between entertainment and data-driven insights.
+This initiative aimed to unearth viewer preferences, industry trends, and success factors in anime, bridging the gap between entertainment and data-driven insights .

 Objective: Utilized Python libraries for data cleaning, SQL for data storage, and Tableau for visualization.
 The dataset was sourced from Kaggle and meticulously cleaned.